-PWD series standard form of contract (Malaysia)
+PWD Series Standard Form of Contract (Malaysia)

-PWD series was the initial sets of the standard form of contract were drafted by the various government agencies working in public sector as reported by Singh (2011b).
-It is being modeled on the Royal Institute of British Architects (RIBA) back in 1931.
+PWD series was the initial sets of the standard form of contract drafted by the various government agencies working in public sector as reported by Singh (2011b).
+It is being modelled on the Royal Institute of British Architects (RIBA) back in 1931.
 According to Ashworth (2006), this type of contract separate the construction and design activities.
 The design team is contracted by the client, and they shall provide the contractor with a complete design for construction.
 Over the years, the standard form of contract was modified to suit local conditions and to keep up with the industry developments.

-PAM series standard form of contract (Malaysia)
+PAM Series Standard Form of Contract (Malaysia)

 Parallel with the government sector, the private sector also developed their own standard form of contract.
 The Pertubuhan Akitek Malaysia (PAM) takes the initiatives by delivering the PAM series mainly for the building works as stated by Singh (2011b).
 The PAM series are used extensively in the Malaysian building industry.
-It is estimated that 90% of the building works in the private sector used the PAM series as reported by Rajoo et al., (2010), Malcon (2012) and Zakaria et al., (2013).
-Research by Zakaria et al., (2013) also add up that, the risks are known to the local industry players and widely used by the building contractor.
+It is estimated that 90% of the building works in the private sector used the PAM series as reported by Rajoo, Davidson and Singh (2010), Malaysian Construction and Contract Law (2012), and Zakaria, Ismail and Md Yusof (2013).
+Research by Zakaria, Ismail and Md Yusof (2013) also add up that the risks are known to the local industry players and widely used by the building contractor.
 The PAM series also has been through review and amendments over the years to suit the construction industry needs.

-AS series standard form of contract (Australia)
+AS Series Standard Form of Contract (Australia)

-According to Sharkey et al., (2014) the range of standard forms available in Australia has its origins in the forms promulgated by professional bodies in the late 19th and early 20th centuries in the United Kingdom.
-The Australian Standards (AS) major works standard forms are used across all sectors (other than for residential building with a private individual as principal) and across all contracting values as reported by Sharkey et al., (2014).
-Typically, the standard forms have evolved by a process whereby a consensus is forged among various industry interest groups and reflected in a standard form, that form becomes increasingly the subject of amendments and revision.
+According to Sharkey et al. (2014) the range of standard forms available in Australia has its origins in the forms promulgated by professional bodies in the late 19th and early 20th centuries in the United Kingdom.
+The Australian Standards (AS) major works standard forms are used across all sectors (other than for residential building with a private individual as principal) and across all contracting values as reported by Sharkey et al. (2014).
+Typically, the standard forms have evolved by a process whereby a consensus is forged among various industry interest groups and reflected in a standard form; that form becomes increasingly the subject of amendments and revision.

-PSSCOC standard form of contract (Singapore)
+PSSCOC Standard Form of Contract (Singapore)

 In Singapore, the Public Sector Standard Conditions of Contract (PSSCOC) was developed to enable a common contract form to be used in all public sector construction projects.
-Standardization will increase familiarity among users, reduce tendering efforts and promote greater efficiency in contract administration.
+Standardisation will increase familiarity among users, reduce tendering efforts, and promote greater efficiency in contract administration.
 The PSSCOC is widely used for public sector construction projects.
-First published in 1995, second and third editions were launched in July 1999 and January 2004 respectively.
-The fourth edition was launched in March 2005 as reported by Building & Construction Authority (2015).
+First published in 1995, second and third editions were launched in July 1999 and January 2004, respectively.
+The fourth edition was launched in March 2005 as reported by Building and Construction Authority (2015).

-FIDIC standard form of contract (Switzerland)
+FIDIC Standard Form of Contract (Switzerland)

-The International Federation of Consulting Engineers (FIDIC) which its headquarters located in Geneva, Switzerland in association with the European International Federation of Construction (FEIC) produces a whole series of standard form of contract for use worldwide with amendments if necessary to suit legal system of the country of a particular application as stated by Singh (2011b).
-According to Mushtaq (2007) stated that FIDIC is recommended for building or engineering works designed by the employer, or by his representative, the engineer.
-The contractor will construct the work based on the design by the employer which includes civil, mechanical and electrical works.
-FIDIC standard form of contract has been applied worldwide, especially in the projects invested or financed by the World Bank, Asia Development Bank and African Development Bank as stated by Zakaria et al., (2013).
+The International Federation of Consulting Engineers (FIDIC), with its headquarters located in Geneva, Switzerland, in association with the European International Federation of Construction (FEIC) produces a whole series of standard form of contract for use worldwide with amendments if necessary to suit legal system of the country of a particular application as stated by Singh (2011b).
+According to Ahmad Smore (2007), FIDIC is recommended for building or engineering works designed by the employer, or by his representative, the engineer.
+The contractor will construct the work based on the design by the employer, which includes civil, mechanical, and electrical works.
+FIDIC standard form of contract has been applied worldwide, especially in the projects invested or financed by the World Bank, Asia Development Bank, and African Development Bank as stated by Zakaria, Ismail and Md Yusof (2013).